MarcelFox/hello-wsgi/README.md

 <br />

 ### Running, but...
 #### I have to explain it all, right?
 Ok, ok!
-If no errors have shown, go to your web browser and check http://localhost:8080 .
+If you got no errors, then go to your web browser and check http://localhost:8080 .
 #### It's important to take a look at our *'uwsgi.ini'* file:

 <br />